patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/processing.png)

 Note:
-Because I was already working with all of these expressive languages, when I discovered the Processing community, I was moved by the use of CODE as an expressive language.
+Because I was already working with all of these expressive languages, when I discovered the Processing community, I was **moved by the use of CODE as an expressive language**.

 --